Ski Trip Packing Tips for a Successful Mountain Vacation

 Many companies offer the ability to rent online and deliver directly to a rental accommodation.
-To plan ahead, research companies located in the ski town and ask for special packages that include equipment, lift tickets, lessons and storage options if needed.
+To plan ahead, research companies located in the ski town.
+Then ask for special packages that include equipment, lift tickets, lessons and storage options if needed.

 Jewelry and long scarfs can get hung or caught in ski apparel.
 They can also get lost or stolen.
 Leave them at home and focus on casual comfort.
-Some prefer to wear a watch instead of carry their phone, so consider a weather resistant watch that can easily fit in between layers.
+Some prefer to wear a watch instead of carrying their phone, so consider a weather resistant watch that fits between layers.

 Winter’s cold temperatures can wreak havoc on the skin.
-Invest in plenty of sunscreen and moisturizers to keep skin protected.
-Moisturize after a shower and before bed to help the body retain more moisture.
-Some also recommend medicated lip cream that will help heal chapped lips overnight.
+Invest in sunscreen and moisturizers to keep skin protected.
+Moisturize after a shower and before bed to help skin retain more moisture.
+Some also recommend medicated lip cream that heals chapped lips overnight.
 Read more winter health tips for cold-weather destinations.

 Off the Slopes

-Many ski resorts offer way more to do than ski.
-Whether taking a sleigh ride through the area or simply relaxing in a rental, travelers should expect to plan for off-the-slopes activities.
+Many ski resorts offer more to do than ski.
+Whether taking a sleigh ride through or simply relaxing, travelers should plan for off-the-slopes activities.
 Many vacation rentals have hot tubs perfect for soaking after a long day.
 Bring a swimsuit for soaking, and pack warm pajamas, slippers, robe, and hand and feet warmers.
 For outdoor recreation, plan outfits based on activities.
 Also consider a light backpack or fannypack to carry important items while outdoors.